-- 297 Membership: Chair, vice chair, two members at large - 2985.
-Purpose: To advise the Presbytery with respect to membership minutes of its committees and to the employment of its the presbytery. - 6.
-Approve calls of Ministers of Word and Sacrament moving within the presbytery. - 7.
+- 1. Review and approve initial Terms of Call for ministers of Word and Sacrament. - 2.
+Dissolve pastoral relations when the minister of Word and Sacrament and congregation concur. - 3.
+Dismiss ministers of Word and Sacrament to other presbyteries. - 4.
+Review and approve initial temporary pastoral contracts for Transitional (Interim) Pastors, Stated Supply Pastors, Commissioned Ruling Elders, and Certified Christian Educators. - 5.
+Grant requests from ministers of Word and Sacrament for release from exercise of ordered ministry with the reasons for such release recorded in the minutes of the presbytery. - 6.
+Approve calls of ministers of Word and Sacrament moving within the presbytery. - 7.
 Submit to presbytery requests to grant the status of Retired to ministers of Word and Sacrament. - 8.
 Review and renew commissions of Commissioned Ruling Elders, pending approval of the presbytery. - 9.
-Examine ministers of Word and Sacrament seeking membership in the presbytery. - 10.
-Designate Administrative Commissions to ordain and/or install ministers of Word and Sacrament, to install Certified Christian Educators, and to commission Commissioned Ruling Elders. - 11.
+Examine and receive ministers of Word and Sacrament seeking membership in the presbytery. - 10.
+Designate Administrative Commissions to ordain and/or install ministers of Word and Sacrament, and to commission Commissioned Ruling Elders should the need arise between stated meetings of presbytery. - 11.
 Appoint moderators of sessions for congregations without an installed pastor. - 12.
 Designate persons to moderate sessions and congregational meetings when requested to do so by the Moderator of Record. - 13.
-Maintain a Pulpit Supply List. - 14.
-Recruit, train, and oversee the work of congregational liaisons to be engaged in times of pastoral transitions. - 1.15.
+Examine and approve ministers of Word and Sacrament, and Ruling Elders to be included on the Pulpit Supply List, and regularly update the list. - 14.
+Recruit, train, and oversee the work of congregational liaisons to be engaged in times of pastoral transitions. - 15.
 The ministry shall develop and maintain a Policies and Procedures Handbook, approved by the presbytery, for its responsibilities and methods for achieving those responsibilities.
 Changes to that Handbook shall be reviewed and approved by the presbytery.